naviserver-project/naviserver/README.md

 ### Advanced Customization

-The behavior of a proxy setup is defined over tge parameters for the proxy handler `revproxy::upstream`.
+The behavior of a proxy setup is defined by the parameters for the proxy handler `revproxy::upstream`.
 This command supports various parameters for fine-grained control: